Chalmers BSc and MSc courses on Vera¶

 You will get:

-• Access to Vera slurm cluster for interactive and batch jobs for teachers and all students.
+- Access to Vera Slurm cluster for interactive use and batch jobs for teachers and students.

-• Software module tree and containers, with custom containers
+- Software module tree and containers, with custom containers if needed

-• Short lives accounts: student home directories will be cleared out 4 weeks after course ends.
+- Short lives accounts: student home directories will be cleared out 4 weeks after the course ends.

 Compute time on Vera is funded by GRU.

-SUPR is not used, instead the teacher instead sends a CSV file with all students to support@c3se.chalmers.se once the project is approved.
-You can export such a CSV file from Canvas (Course page → Grades → Export entire gradebook view), and you must submit send this to the support at least 5 working days in advance.
+SUPR is not used, instead the teacher send a CSV file with all students to support@c3se.chalmers.se once the project is approved.
+You can export such a CSV file from Canvas (Course page → Grades → Export entire gradebook view), and you must send this to the C3SE-support at least 5 working days in advance.
+If you have a project or thesis work with few students, you can also just send the list of the CIDs that should be added.

 In the near future we hope to have a website up where you can apply, but in the meantime you apply via email to Mikael Enelund who handles approvals:

-For BSc, MSc, and projects that don't have a unique course codes please state so.
+For MSc and projects that don't have a unique course codes please state so.

 Note that allocations on CPU and GPU are separate, if you don't apply for GPU hours your project won't be able to submit GPU jobs at all and vice-versa.
 Cost for a GPU-hour varies slightly by model.